benchenas/BenchENAS/BenchENAS_python_package/algs/aecnn/README.md

 # aecnn
-This is the code for the paper of *Completely Automated CNN Architecture Design Based on Blocks*.
+This is the code for the paper of [Completely automated CNN architecture design based on blocks](https://ieeexplore.ieee.org/document/8742788).

 ## Dependencies